photostructure/batch-cluster.js/README.md

 on Windows).

-This module expedites these commands, or "Tasks," by managing a cluster of these "batch" processes, feeding tasks to idle processes, retrying tasks when the tool crashes, and preventing memory leaks by restarting tasks after performing a given number of tasks or after a given set of time has elapsed.
+This module expedites these commands, or "Tasks," by managing a cluster of these "batch" processes and queue of pending tasks, feeding processes pending tasks when they are idle.
+Tasks are monitored for errors and have timeouts, which cause the host process to be recycled.
+Batch processes are also recycled after processing N tasks or running for N seconds, in an effort to minimize the impact of memory leaks.

+As of version 4, retry logic for tasks is a separate concern from this module.

 This package powers
 [exiftool-vendored](https://github.com/mceachen/exiftool-vendored.js), whose